patlu5000/datingapp/README.md

 In general this application can be broken down into many parts, these parts can be easily translated into an online application as we go.

+Currently this repo has a sample answer up to phase 2.
+You have 2 choices, either make your app from scratch, or spend time understanding the code here and make changes to it.

 ## Phase 1: Terminal based dating application - 2/18
 ###New Concepts: Making and Saving a file, JSON
   * Download or copy and paste this JSON file.
 It contains existing users, who have registered already.
 Your first goal is to import this JSON file into a ruby program and convert it into a hash which you can use.